JeffKatzy/canonical/week-1/05-intro-objects/notes.md

 2. Why do we even need objects?
 # 1. Factory mechanism with objects
-# 2. Scope our methods
+# 2. Objects Scope our methods
 # Object definition: mechanism to encapsulate state and methods
   Modeled after cells
     - encapsulation